-The Action Plans are attached as Appendices
+The Action Plan is attached as appendix B.

 Appendix A

 Comprehensive list of relevant target audiences for Rossendale Council's communication activity.

 Rossendale Council has many stakeholders and a large number of people and organisations that it must influence in order to secure its strategic objectives.
 Many of these are listed below, although the list is by no means exhaustive.